SalesforceSFDC/Apex-Integration-Services/README.md

 * Web service callouts to SOAP web services use XML, and typically require a WSDL.
 * HTTP callouts to services typically use REST with JSON.

+## Apex REST Callouts

+* GET - obtain resource from the server.

 <blockquote>
     <p></p>